-An updated copy of my CV can be accessed here: kirsty macleod CV
+An updated copy of my CV can be accessed kirsty macleod cv 2019.

 My research program focuses on the adaptive significance and evolutionary outcomes of social interactions, in particular the associations between parents and their offspring.
-My past and current work has three major themes, which together form the basis of my future research plans.
+My past and current work has three major themes.
 First, what is the role of the environment in generating variation in parental traits and investment in offspring?
 Second, what are the evolutionary consequences of such variation?
 And, third, what are the physiological mechanisms underlying maternal effects and their consequences?